 - Using clean water and a sponge, wipe the surface of the paver to remove any excess material.

-How do I cut pavers?
+How to cut pavers?

 Ideally, pavers should be cut with a bench stone saw and a wet diamond blade.
 You can also use a grinder with a diamond or masonry cutting blade.
 Wash your paver immediately after cutting to avoid stains from the cutting paste.